Home Recipes Juicy Weber Q Roast Lamb with Garlic and Rosemary

 • Place the lamb onto the centre of the Trivet, and if the Weber is hot enough you will hear it sizzle.
 Now is the time to insert your other meat probe into the centre of the lamb.
 If your roast has a bone, make sure the probe does not make contact with it, as this will give you a false internal temperature reading.
 Make sure you remember to close the lid to stop heat from escaping.

-For the Baby Q, simply turn the single gas control knob to the medium (middle) roast position.
+For the Baby Q, turn the single gas control knob to the medium (middle) roast position.

 • Once the internal temperature of the lamb has reached 45°C or 113°F, it is time to add any vegetables that are required for roasting.
-Place your vegetables around the roast lamb, so they can absorb the smokey aroma and flavors of the roast lamb.
+Place your vegetables around the roast lamb so they can absorb the smokey aroma and flavours of the roast lamb.

 Notes